Drone & Raspberry Pi Blog

 The ability to spoof an authenticated device and execute payloads allows the Raspberry Pi to bypass NAC software.
 The Rogue Device can alter its MAC address and gain network access through an 802.1x bypassing module included in the payload.
 With precisely placed packets, the perpetrator can sniff the private traffic between two hosts.
 Network Packet sniffing is often used for reconnaissance purposes as the bad actor can capture data on the targeted network.
 Moreover, by gaining network access, the device can move laterally across the network to other systems, should the network be shared.
 In 2018, a major US government agency was hacked using a Raspberry Pi.
 The device was able to move freely between various systems as the network was not segmented.
 As a result, the perpetrators stole around 500MB of data from 23 files over a period of almost a year.

-The persistent attack on the government agency demonstrates the covert nature of such devices.
+The persistent attack on the government agency demonstrates the covert nature of such devices (Raspberry Pi).
 And the lack of device visibility present among many organizations.
 Enterprises are often unaware of all the devices operating within their infrastructure.
 This is a blind spot that cybercriminals seek to exploit.
 More worrisome is that, even if enterprises did have ultimate device visibility, the Raspberry Pi, and other Spoofed Peripherals, can imitate legitimate HIDs which would not raise any security alarms.
 Hence, it would essentially be impossible to detect the malicious nature of such devices.